Cloaca Maxima

 The Cloaca Maxima (Cloāca Maxima /la-x-classic/, lit.
-'Greatest Drainage') as it was originally built to drain the rain water from the city, or, less often, Maxima Cloaca, is one of the world's earliest drainage systems.
+'Greatest Sewer') or, less often, Maxima Cloaca, is one of the world's earliest sewage systems.
 Its name is related to that of Cloacina, a Roman goddess.
 Built during either the Roman Kingdom or early Roman Republic, it was constructed in Ancient Rome in order to drain local marshes and remove waste from the city.
 It carried effluent to the River Tiber, which ran beside the city.
 The sewer started at the Forum Augustum and ended at the Ponte Rotto and Ponte Palatino.
 It began as an open air canal, but it developed into a much larger sewer over the course of time.
 Agrippa renovated and reconstructed much of the sewer.
 This would not be the only development in the sewers, by the first century AD all eleven Roman aqueducts were connected to the sewer.
-After the Roman Empire fell the sewer still was used.
+After the Roman Empire fell the sewer was still used.
 By the 19th century, it had become a tourist attraction.
 Some parts of the sewer are still used today.
 During its heyday, it was highly valued as a sacred symbol of Roman culture and Roman engineering.